JeroenMampaey/DirectX11_CUDA_SPH_fluid_simulator/simulation_layout/README.md

-This folder is used to store text files describing the initial conditions for the simulations
+This folder is used to store text files describing the initial conditions for the simulations.
+The layout for 2D simulation should be called "simulation2D.txt".